Therapist Spotlight: An Interview with Catherine

 What experiences have brought you to the helping profession?

 Growing up, I was that friend everyone went to when they had a problem.
-I enjoyed helping my friends, but, to be honest, I never really considered making a career out of helping people.
+I enjoyed helping my friends, but to be honest, I never really considered making a career out of it.
 I was more focused on art in college.
 It wasn’t until I had to write a paper for an assignment on ‘color theory’ that my interest in therapy really came to fruition.
-While writing the paper, I learned about how art and color theory can play a part in the theraupitc process and my interest in art therapy and therapy in general was sparked.
-I decided to further my education and get my Master’s degree combining my passions for helping people and art.
+While writing the paper, I learned about how art and color theory can play a part in the therapeutic process.
+My interest in art therapy and therapy in general was sparked.
+I decided to further my education and get my Master’s degree, combining my passions for helping people and art.

 What tips do you have for people coming to therapy for the first time?